tnpestana/TnpCasioSamplesMIDIKeyboard/README.md

 # Pesto's MIDI Casio MT-40

-Loaded recorded audio samples from an analog keyboard Casio MT-40 into a JUCE plug-in to be able to use it's preset sounds as a VST with MIDI compatibility.
-The audio samples were recorded by Henry and taken from [his blog](http://oldkeyboardsamples.tumblr.com).
+Loaded recorded audio samples from some analog Casio keyboards into a JUCE plug-in to be able to use it's preset sounds as a VST with MIDI compatibility.
+For now it gathers samples from models MT-40, RAPMAN, SA-10 and SK-1.

 ## Building